University of Minnesota Administrative Policy

 1. Grade definitions from Administrative Policy: Grading and Transcripts.

-3. Administrative Policy: Makeup Work for Legitimate Absences.
+3. Administrative Policy: Excused Absences and Makeup Work.

 4. Board of Regents Policy: Student Conduct Code; Administrative Policy: Teaching and Learning: Student Responsibilities.

-6. Board of Regents Policy: Equity, Diversity, Equal Employment Opportunity, and Affirmative Action (pdf).
+6. Board of Regents Policy: Diversity, Equity, Equal Opportunity, and Affirmative Action.

 7. Administrative Policy: Discrimination.